Brand Cannibalization: Are You Eating Into Your Own Market?

 No items found.

-Companies sometimes deliberately target their own markets in the hope of securing a larger portion of the company's market share.
+Companies sometimes deliberately target their own markets in the hope of securing a larger portion of the company’s market share.
+When a company introduces a new product through various sales channels, cannibalization occurs if current customers shift from an established product to the new offering.

 The key is in knowing how to draw the line between stealing customers from competitors and stealing customers from yourself.
 This often involves understanding how a new product might share the same customer base as an existing one, potentially splitting sales without increasing market share.
+Companies must evaluate cannibalization risk to ensure that new product launches do not erode the company's market share or harm established products.

 Do you need help with your brand strategy, product strategy, positioning or other branding services?